Cruises Tom Bolmer has Participated in

 - Punta Arenas, Chile, to Punta Arenas, Chile

-- Contracted through WHOI to Raytheon Polar Services as a Ship's Network Administrator for 2, 42 and 44 day, cruises.
+- Contracted through WHOI to Raytheon Polar Services as a Ship's Network Administrator.
 Shipboard computer person.
 Maintain and backup data on ship board computers.
 Help scientists with their computers.
 Responsible for Quality Control editing of 8-14 hours of SeaBeam data a day.
 Operate e-mail to shore for the ship.
 Provide computer/lab supervision and support for scientists.
-These were SO GLOBEC cruises.
+This was a SO GLOBEC cruise.

 - R/V Maurice Ewing